thewca/worldcubeassociation.org/html/src/scrambles.md

 ## Detailed Instructions for TNoodle

+TNoodle requires <a href="https://www.java.com/en/">Java</a> to be installed on your computer.

-1. Run the *TNoodle-0.7.8.jar* file on your computer.
+1. Run the *TNoodle-0.7.12.jar* file on your computer.
   It will open the page <http://localhost:8080/scramble> in your browser.
 2. Enter the details for your competition (competition name, number of rounds for each event, details for each round).
   If you would like to password protect the file, enter a password.